Mark Antony De Wolfe Howe (bishop)

-Mark Antony De Wolfe Howe (also Anthony, DeWolf, De Wolf, and DeWolfe; April 5, 1808 – July 31, 1895) was an Episcopal priest and later first Bishop of the Episcopal Diocese of Central Pennsylvania, the present day Episcopal Diocese of Bethlehem.
+Mark Antony De Wolfe Howe (also Anthony, DeWolf, De Wolf, and DeWolfe; April 5, 1808 – July 31, 1895) was an Episcopal priest and later first Bishop of the Episcopal Diocese of Central Pennsylvania.

 Early life and education

 Mark Antony De Wolfe Howe was born Mark Antony De Wolf Howe on April 5, 1808, in Bristol, Rhode Island.
 (Note: Some sources give his birth year as 1809.)
 (As an adult, he changed the spelling of his second middle name to De Wolfe.)
 He was the son of John and Louisa (Smith) Howe, and a descendant of James Howe, an English immigrant to Roxbury and Ipswich, Massachusetts, in 1637.
 Maternally, he was connected to Richard Smith, the first town clerk of Bristol, Rhode Island from the 1680s.
 He was also a great-grandson to Senator James De Wolf.

 He attended Phillips Academy, Andover, and Middlebury College in Vermont.
 He left Middlebury to pursue education at Brown University, his father's alma mater.
 He graduated from Brown in 1828, having becoming friends with Francis Wayland, a president of Brown.

 He taught Latin at Brown, as well as in the public schools of Boston.
 At the same time he studied law at his father's law office.
 Howe studied religion under John Bristed (son-in-law of John Jacob Astor and father of Charles Astor Bristed).

 He was the recipient of several honorary degrees, including a LL.D. from the University of Pennsylvania in 1876.